mnouman04/UrduFakeDetect-and-BugPredictor/README.md

 2. For Software Defect Prediction:
    - Follow the notebook `task2.ipynb`
-   - Use the provided CSV data in `data/software_defects.csv`
+   - Use the provided CSV data in `dataset.csv`

 ## 📊 Model Performance